-Scheme Features of Scheme Eligibility Average Cost per Mile Chief Executive/Chief Officer Lease Car Scheme Principal Officer Lease Car Scheme Council provide 9.09% of maximum core salary Option of taking salary equivalent Mileage paid (dependent on size of vehicle 8.19p - 9.33p in 2007/08) Council contribute 66.67% of lease costs or 66.67% of the leasing cost of the benchmark car whichever is lesser amount and "standard" contribution towards insurance costs (currently £260) Mileage rate paid as detailed above in Chief Officer Scheme All Chief Officers and those Heads of Service whose remuneration is linked to Chief Officer pay scales All Principal Officers whose posts are adequately funded £2.14 (2007/08) Essential User Car Allowance Lump sum per annum (dependent on size of vehicle) paid to employee plus a rate per mile (again dependent on size of vehicle 2007/08 rates - 32p-43.3p per mile) Attached to posts with duties that are such that it is essential to have a car at the post holder's disposal whenever required and without which they would be unable to work effectively £1.03 - £1.09 (2007/08) Casual User Car Allowance Training Mileage Mileage rate paid (dependent on size of vehicle 40.5p-55.8p in 2007/08) 18p per mile for all mile up to 200 per trip and 9p per mile for those in excess of this.
-All other employees Not reviewed - rates are Nationally agreed Pool Cars Hire Vehicles 7 pool cars available (5 for Departmental user and 2 for General Use) Used on ad hoc basis primarily for out of County travel and larger vehicles for All employees - booking system in use All employees 40p - 60p (2008/09) 52p (2008/09)
+Scheme Features of Scheme Eligibility Average Cost per Mile Chief Executive/Chief Officer Lease Car Scheme Principal Officer Lease Car Scheme Council provide 9.09% of maximum core salary Option of taking salary equivalent Mileage paid (dependent on size of vehicle 8.19p - 9.33p in 2007/08) Council contribute 66.67% of lease costs or 66.67% of the leasing cost of the benchmark car whichever is lesser amount and "standard" contribution towards insurance costs (currently £260) Mileage rate paid as detailed above in Chief Officer Scheme All Chief Officers and those Heads of Service whose remuneration is linked to Chief Officer pay scales All Principal Officers whose posts are adequately funded £2.14 (2007/08) Essential User Car Allowance Lump sum per annum (dependent on size of vehicle) paid to employee plus a rate per mile (again dependent on size of vehicle 2007/08 rates - 32p-43.3p per mile) Attached to posts with duties that are such that it is essential to have a car at the post holder's disposal whenever required and without which they would be unable to work effectively £1.03 - £1.09 (2007/08) Casual User Car Allowance Mileage rate paid (dependent on size of vehicle 40.5p-55.8p in 2007/08) All other employees Not reviewed Training Mileage 18p per mile for all mile up to 200 per trip and 9p per mile for those in excess of this. ratesareNationallyagreed Pool Cars 7 pool cars available (5 for Departmental user and 2 for General Use) All employees - booking system in use 40p - 60p (2008/09) Hire Vehicles Used on ad hoc basis primarily for out of County travel and larger vehicles for moving furniture and deliveries etc. Policy states hire cars to be used for journeys of 90 miles or more.
+All employees 52p (2008/09)

-moving furniture and deliveries etc.

-Policy states hire cars to be used for

-journeys of 90 miles or more.